taha1048/Data-Cleaning-Transformation/README.md

+## This project aims to enhance the validity and usability of a used cars dataset, preparing it for various applications such as machine learning, data visualization, and analysis.

+**The project is organized into three main phases (with provided notebooks):**
+1. Exploratory data analysis (EDA).
+2. Data cleaning.
+3. Application of machine learning algorithms for imputing some missing values.

+**The detailed cleaning process involves:**
+1. Handling outliers in numeric columns
+2. Removing/Filling missing values with different techniques
+3. Fixing typos and incosistent entries
+4. Deleting useless rows & columns

+## First let's have a closer look at the data and we will check each column individually later.

-### Overview of the Dataset
+**Overview of the Dataset :**

-The dataset contains information about used cars from 1900 to 2021, with a total of 426,880 entries and 26 columns.
+The dataset contains information about used cars from 1900 to 2021, with a total of 426,880 entries (rows) and 26 columns.

-**"Dataset Characteristics: Unique Values, Missing Data, and Definitions"**

 Here's a table with column names, definitions, and data types: